 N: Now that you’re leaving Groundswell, what’s next for you?

 E: First and foremost, more time for my family, my farm and myself.
-I plan to continue to stay involved with some roles I started as a part of Groundswell and will continue as a volunteer, like facilitating Talking Circle on Race & Racism, staying a member of the FLX Land Access Working group and having time to be a member of the Soul Fire Farm Speakers Collective.
-I’ve also taken a totally different kind of job as Editor & Writer of The Natural Farmer, a newspaper NOFA publishes.
+I plan to continue to stay involved with some roles I started as a part of Groundswell and will continue as a volunteer, like facilitating Talking Circles on Race & Racism, staying a member of the FLX Land Access Working group and having time to be a speak as a member of the Soul Fire Farm Speakers Collective.
+I’ve been asked to work as a consultant with groups on organizational development and approaches to equity work and I’ve also taken a totally different kind of job as Editor & Writer of The Natural Farmer, a newspaper NOFA publishes.
 I’m excited to get back into detail oriented work like interviewing farmers and reading and writing about farming topics.
 I’ve committed to integrating justice into the paper and hopefully lead the paper to become a mechanism for NOFA to expand their role in food and farm justice.

 Stay in touch with Elizabeth!
 Contact her here: ElizabethRGabriel at gmail dot com.